I will respectfully pay the fine of Rs 1: Prashant Bhushan

 Hours after senior advocate Prashant Bhushan was let off with a token fine of Re 1 by the Supreme Court in a criminal contempt case on Monday, he said he would “respectfully” pay the fine.
-However, he maintained that his tweets were not intended in anyway to disrespect the Supreme Court or the judiciary.
+However, he maintained that his tweets were not intended in anyway to disrespect the Supreme Court or the Chief Justice of India.

-“While I reserve the right to review the judgment, I will respectfully pay the fine,” he said.
+“While I reserve the right to review the judgment, I will respectfully pay the fine,” he said while speaking at press conference.
 He said every Indian wants a strong judiciary and “if the court gets weakened, it weakens the republic”.

-Bhushan, who was found guilty of criminal contempt for two of his tweets, was on Monday let off with a token fine of Re 1 by the Supreme Court.
+He added: “My tweets were not intended to disrespect SC but were meant to express my anguish at what I felt was deviation from its sterling record… This is a watershed moment for freedom of speech and seems to have encouraged many people to speak out against injustices.”

 “The freedom of speech cannot be curtailed but rights of others need to be respected,” the court observed, PTI reported.